cnrosu/AutoHelpDesk/docs/microsoft-store-diagnostics.md

 | **Microsoft Store (AppX)** | The Store itself and its dependencies must be installed for all users. | Run an elevated PowerShell session and execute:<br/>```powershell
 Get-AppxPackage -AllUsers Microsoft.WindowsStore | Select-Object Name, Version, Status
 ```
-`Status` is empty on healthy installs.
-A missing row indicates the Store was
-removed (common on heavily debloated images).
+Healthy systems return a row with `Status` blank or `Ok`.
+A missing row indicates the Store was removed (common on heavily debloated images), while an error in the `Status` column signals package corruption.
 | **ClipSVC (Client License Service)** | Handles Store licensing.
 If it is disabled the Store opens but downloads fail with licensing errors. | In PowerShell run:<br/>```powershell
 Get-Service -Name ClipSVC, wlidsvc | Select-Object Name, Status, StartType
 ```
-Both services should report `Running` and `Manual` or `Automatic` start types.
-If they are stopped, start them with `Start-Service ClipSVC` and `Start-Service wlidsvc`.
+`wlidsvc` (Microsoft Account Sign-in Assistant) should be `Running`. `ClipSVC` is demand-start and often reports `Stopped` while the Store is idle; that is healthy so long as its `StartType` is `Manual` or `Automatic`.
+If it refuses to start with `Start-Service ClipSVC`, record the error and re-register the Store package.
 | **Windows Update & Delivery Optimization** | Store apps use Windows Update infrastructure.
 Stopped update services cause Store download failures. | Check:<br/>```powershell
 Get-Service -Name wuauserv, bits, DoSvc | Select-Object Name, Status, StartType
 ```
 All services must be running.
 Restart them if they are stuck in `Stopping`.
 | **System time, region, and SSL** | Incorrect clock or region breaks secure channel handshakes. | Run:<br/>```powershell
+Get-Service W32Time
 w32tm /query /status
+Get-Date
 Get-WinSystemLocale
 ```
-Ensure the time is synchronized and the locale matches the user's Microsoft account region.
+Azure AD-joined devices often have the **Windows Time** service stopped; that is expected if `Get-Service W32Time` shows a `Disabled` start type.
+In that case, compare `Get-Date` with a reliable time source or the **Settings > Time & language** pane.
+Whatever the configuration, the clock must be accurate and the locale should match the user's Microsoft account region.

 ## 2. Rule out Microsoft-side outages